Getting tired of eating the same chocolate chip cookies all the time? Are you looking for new desserts to try?

 If you're looking for a way to spice up your dessert menu, you’ve come to the right place.
 You can make tasty bakery-style treats any time of year using food storage supplies.

 Check out these 4 Sweet Treats to make with (or for) your loved just using ingredients you have stored at home.

 If you’re headed to a work or school party, these Peanut Butter Blossoms are sure to please a crowd.
-This recipe makes 48 cookies using our delicious Provident Pantry Peanut Butter Powder.
+This recipe makes 48 cookies using our delicious Emergency Essentials Peanut Butter Powder.
 Click on the picture to get the recipe.

 Planning a romantic dinner at home?
 Whip up this Strawberry Banana Peach Cobbler for dessert and your significant other will be so impressed with your baking skills they’ll love you forever.
 To make it even simpler, but no less elegant, you can use our Fruit Crisp and Cereal Combo to make your crisp topping quickly and easily.
 Click on the picture below to get the recipe.